-- 1. Students must complete all of the requirements pertaining to baccalaureate degrees as specified on pages 84-86 of this catalog. - 2.
-Students must complete at least 45 semester hours at the 3000 level or above and at least 15 semester hours at the 4000 level. - 3.
+- Students must complete all of the requirements pertaining to baccalaureate degrees as specified on pages 82-84 of this catalog. - 2.
+Students must complete at least 45 semester hours at the 3000-level or above and at least 15 semester hours at the 4000-level. - 3.
 Students are required to make a grade of "C" or higher in HIST 1001, HIST 1003, HIST 2055, HIST 2057 and in all 24 hours of advanced history electives. - 4.
 History courses for which students earn a grade of "D" may be counted as free electives.

-I. Ge A. eneral Education Requirements 1 (39) .
-English Composition (6)
+I. General Education Requirements 1 (39) A. English Composition (6)

 ENGL 1001

-B. Social Sciences (6) General Education Geography
+В. Social Sciences (6) General Education Geography

-C. Mathematics (6) MATH 1021
+C. Mathematics (6) General Education MATH

 D. Natural Sciences (9) General Education Biology

 E. Humanities (9) General Education CMST

 F. Computer Literacy Requirement may be met through successful completion of CMIS 1000 or through an acceptable score on the computer competency examination.

 G. Fine Arts (3) General Education Fine Arts

-II.
-Ma jor Requirements (30)
+II. Ма jor Requirements (30)

 HIST 2055

 III.
 Ele ectives (51)

 English Literature Elective

 - See list of approved courses in the General Education section of the catalog. - Advanced History electives include 3000-4000 level courses.
 Students must take one of two concentrations.
 A concentration in non-United States history requires 15 hours in non-United States history and nine hours in United States history.
-A concentration in United States history requires 15 hours in United States history and nine hours in non-United States history. - Students must take a two-semester sequence in the same language. - If students choose the minor option, they must earn at least 18 hours in one discipline.
+A concentration in United States history requires 15 hours in United States history and nine hours in non-United States history. - If students choose the minor option, they must earn at least 18 hours in one discipline.
 If the hours applied toward the minor are fewer than 33, the remaining required hours can be met with free electives.
-Available
+Available minors and their requirements are presented on pages 161-163 of this catalog.

-- minors and their requirements are presented on pages 145-147 of this catalog. - All LSUA courses, except developmental courses, are approved electives for the Bachelor of Arts in History.
+All LSUA courses, except developmental courses, are approved electives for the Bachelor of Arts in History.
 Courses transferred from other accredited institutions are approved if they are equivalent to LSUA courses.
 Transfer courses that were not evaluated as equivalent to LSUA courses (e.g., 2; 3) will be considered on an individual basis.